-Faculty interested in sponsoring a candidate in the upcoming round should apply to join the training faculty well before the application due date.
+Faculty interested in sponsoring a candidate in the upcoming round should apply to join the training faculty by the application due date.
 Requests to join the faculty are considered only when they are sponsoring a candidate in the current call for applications.

-Please contact the CCBTP Steering Committee member from your institution (see separate CCBTP Steering Committee list), as a member must nominate you.
-Email the Committee member the following items, and copy Melissa Glueck at email@example.com BEFORE the application due date:
+Please contact the CCBTP Steering Committee member from your institution (see separate CCBTP Steering Committee section), as a member must nominate you.
+Email the Committee member the following items, and copy Melissa Glueck at email@example.com before the application due date:

 - a current 5-page NIH Biosketch (in Word format) including peer-reviewed funding; faculty are expected to be PI on an NIH R01 grant or equivalent peer-reviewed federal funding, and to have a training history;